WyattBlue/auto-editor/README.md

 [![Build Status](https://travis-ci.com/WyattBlue/auto-editor.svg?branch=master)](https://travis-ci.com/WyattBlue/auto-editor)

 # Auto-Editor
-Auto-Editor is a tool that can find the silent (boring) parts of the video and cut or speed them up.
+Auto-Editor is a video editing tool that will automatically edit raw source video into a entertaining and polished video.
-It works by using ffmpeg to split the video up into the audio and the frames.
-Calculates the new audio and adds and drops frames where needed, and stiches that back into a video.
+It works by analyzing the video's audio to detect when a section needs to be cut, kept in, or zoomed in, then auto-editor runs a subproccess called ffmpeg to create the new video.

 # Usage
 ## (New!)
 Auto Zoom